corporalcat/HTB-writeups/Ophiuchi/index.md

 Setup a python server to host my class file.
 ![](python3server.png)

-Send the YAMl payload to the web server.
+Send the YAML payload to the web server.
 ![](payload2.png)

 I got a curl back from the box to my machine.